COSC3020/tsp-held-karp-rzafft1/README.md

 reasoning, to this markdown file.

 - Worst Case Memory Complexity : O(n!)
 * our cities array can have n! permutations, therefore our cache will need to store n! items.
+- Worst Case Time Complexity : O(n!)
+* our cities array can have n! permutations, so in the worst case, we will have n! recursive calls.
 We also must take into account that we call the tsp function n times to search for the shortest path from each start node.
 So the worst case time complexity simplifies from O(n * n!) to O(n!)